RainbowHackerHorse/vzvol/README.md

 Example: vzvol --delete zroot/smartos11

 --list
-List all zvols on your system, the type, and any associated .VMDK files.
+List all zvols on your system, the type, any associated .VMDK files, how much space on disk is used by the zvol, the maximum size of the zvol capacity, and the Filesystem, if vzvol can determine it.
+Imported images will list FS as "imported", and any zvol that doesn't have custom:FS set will report "unknown"
 Example output:
-ZVOL              TYPE        VMDK                                      USED   SIZE zroot/smartos     RAW         none
-zroot/ubuntu1604  VirtualBox  /home/username/VBoxDisks/ubuntu1604.vmdk  1.51G  10G
+ZVOL              TYPE        VMDK                                      USED   SIZE  FS zroot/smartos     RAW         none                                      20G	   50G   zfs zroot/ubuntu1604  VirtualBox  /home/username/VBoxDisks/ubuntu1604.vmdk  1.51G  10G   ext4